-This year, 9 in 10 Americans will celebrate Christmas, according to Pew Research, spending an average of about $1,000 each.
-If you want to reach the 1 in 4 shoppers planning to use social media to help them with their holiday shopping this year, influencer marketing can be a powerful tool.
-Influencers can help boost the visibility of your products while people are searching for gift ideas and streamline the purchase process when shoppers are ready to buy.
+This year, nine in ten US adults will celebrate the Winter Holidays, according to the National Retail Federation.
+They’ll spend an average of about $875 each.
+If you want to reach the one in three shoppers planning to use social media for holiday shopping this year, influencer marketing can be a powerful tool.
+Influencers can help boost the visibility of your products.
+Especially while people are searching for gift ideas.
+Plus they can streamline the purchase process when shoppers are ready to buy.

 Holiday Shopping Began Much Earlier This Year